makedatabetter/ccproto-data-components/README.md

 * application name
 * application id
-* count of unconfirmed instances
+* count of unconfirmed columns identified as representing the given concept
-* count of confirmed instance
+* count of confirmed columns

 Expectation is that UI components, when sorting this list in recommended order, will rank applications having the largest number of instances (confirmed + unconfirmed) above those having fewer.